customer7/ncn/src/site/notes/Notes/Malformation, Arteriovenous.md

 ---
-{"dg-publish":true,"permalink":"/notes/malformation-arteriovenous/","created":"2023-10-11T21:14:56.112-07:00","updated":"2023-10-11T21:31:53.205-07:00"}
+{"dg-publish":true,"permalink":"/notes/malformation-arteriovenous/","tags":["DSA"],"created":"2023-10-11T21:14:56.112-07:00","updated":"2023-10-11T21:33:51.733-07:00"}
 ---

 In the acute phase of an AVM rupture, the lesion could be obscured by the adjacent hematoma.
-A repeat imaging study is usually necessary if the original workup was unremarkable.
+A repeat imaging study is usually necessary if the original workup was unremarkable ([[Notes/Malformation, Arteriovenous#1\|Case 1]]).

 ---